 As an email signature management provider, we see a lot of signature templates.
 We know what many companies get right and what they get wrong.
 So, in time-honored fashion, here’s a checklist of the most important email signature best practices even the savviest users get wrong.

 1. Do make it social

-Social media plays an important part in the marketing mix.
-This is why you should use customized email signature designs that connect social with email.
+Social media plays an integral part in the marketing mix.
+This is why you should use customized email signature designs that connect social media with email.
 Firstly, give recipients a taste of your content: put a recent Tweet or a blog post snippet (the whole post won’t fit) under your signature.

 2. Don’t do it yourself

 The number one email signature mistake is inconsistency across a company.
 This is because every employee has made their own signature design.
-One might have a logo from 2019; another might be using a logo that’s 1,013 pixels wide; another using a misspelled email address.
+One might have a logo from 2019; another might be using a logo that’s 1,013 pixels wide; another might be using a misspelled email address.

 Use the same email signature template across your entire company.
 Make sure every signature matches a professional, stylish format that you’ve approved.

 It sounds strange but keep in mind that this is an email signature.
 It is not a word document, web page, or image.

 If you know HTML, code it accordingly.
 If you don’t know HTML, don’t use Microsoft Word or Outlook to draw and edit your signature.
 They will format your design their own way.
 Other programs will also interpret the layout differently and display it incorrectly.

 4. Do use a sensible email signature size